 When your test environment is ready, Oracle sends an e-mail to the person designated as the administrator when you signed up with Oracle Sales Cloud.
 This e-mail includes the link to your service, a temporary password, and instructions on how to access the Oracle Sales Cloud Welcome Note (Doc ID 1491026.1) on My Oracle Support (support.oracle.com).
 You must read this note and follow the instructions before signing in.

+Depending on your implementation and software version, some page icons, menu links, and navigator options may not be available.
 Sales team members can work in multiple UIs that are optimized for different uses:

 The simplified UI provides the efficiency and speed sales personnel need to do their work.

 The desktop UI provides additional page real estate required for setup and administration tasks.

 The mobile UI is optimized for managing sales information on multiple mobile devices.
 You can use it to manage appointments, leads, accounts, contacts, and opportunities.
 It includes: